Search Results for: contact

 For more information and to request training, please contact CLI Solutions Group.

-CIRCLE Infant and Toddler Teacher Training: Play with Me!
+Circle Infant and Toddler Teacher Training: Play with Me!
 Series

 This engaging series of trainings dive into content from the eCIRCLE Infant & Toddler Teacher Training: Play with Me! courses.
 Sessions in the series provide specific instructional strategies targeting infant and toddler development.
 In these face-to-face trainings, teachers experience strategies in action through video examples of real caregivers and children.
 Teachers participate in interactive exercises related to infant and toddler language, literacy, and social-emotional development, as well as best practices in responsive caregiving and using developmental checklists.